etaleinc/coinAPI-data/README.txt

 * The codes used to download the data are in the directory '/home/fbuonerba/codes'.

+* The file 'get_cmc_data.py' downloads volumes and number of coins from CoinMarketCap.

+* The files discussed below build a pipeline for raw data imported from coinAPI.

 * The file coinapi_v1.py contains various functions provided by coinAPI to contact their server.

 * The file mp_functions.py contains all the functions that implement an elementary step in the data pipeline.